 The largest single age group on Instagram is around 25.
 Plus, 50 percent of adult users do engage on a daily basis, and 70 percent engage at least once a week.

 Although it can never compete with Facebook.
-But for targetting young users with a shiny object Instagram is the best real estate lead generator with a few bucks spent on ads.
+But for targeting young users with a shiny object Instagram is the best real estate lead generator with a few bucks spent on ads.

 NextDoor is for building a positive reputation for your business and on the block where your offices are located.
 From sharing local tips and buying and selling items to asking for landscaping tips.
 It helps on a personal level and builds trust between your clients.
 And also, members can interact on an intimate level on the platform.